Skip to main content

 Connect with us: Instagram

-SAY Village is a community for first-year students in any academic discipline who have a passion for working with youth.
+Students Advocating for Youth (SAY) Village is a community for first-year students in any academic discipline who have a passion for working with youth.
 Students develop one-on-one mentoring relationships with local elementary school students and learn what it means to be a youth advocate.
 In this village, you will:

-• Engage in meaningful advocacy discussions with faculty
+• Engage in meaningful advocacy discussions with faculty.

-• Attend game nights, lip sync battles, dances and dinners
+• Attend game nights, lip sync battles, dances and dinners.

-• Meet with youth advocacy consultants in various fields
+• Meet with youth advocacy consultants in various fields.

 • Develop a year-long student partnership with a third, fourth- or fifth-grade student from one of three participating Wake County schools.